Inventory discrepancies in the purchase/sale of goods

 2013

-Inventory discrepancies are deviations between the stock count in the warehouse (so-called inventory) and the one according to the accounting records.
-The causes and handling of inventory discrepancies are the subject of this article.
+Inventory discrepancies are differences between the stock counted in the warehouse (known as inventory) and the stock recorded in the accounts.
+This article discusses the causes and handling of inventory discrepancies.

-- Shrinkage, i.e., the natural reduction in weight or volume during long-term storage of certain products (e.g., liquids)
+• Shrinkage, i.e., the natural decrease in weight or volume of certain products during long-term storage (e.g., liquids)

-Inventory discrepancies are often negative, meaning that the inventory results in a smaller quantity than is shown in the accounting records, but is actually not present in the warehouse (so-called inventory shortage).
-Accordingly, they must be written off from the stock records.
+Inventory differences are often negative, i.e., the inventory shows a smaller quantity than is reported in the accounts but is not actually present in the warehouse (known as inventory shortages).
+Accordingly, they must be deducted from the warehouse stock.